-Visiting Greece during Easter is an interesting experience for anyone keen on Greek culture and traditions.
+Visiting Greece during Easter is a fantastic experience for anyone interested in Greek culture and traditions.
 Here’s some of the Greek Easter traditions you can expect.

-Greek Easter is one of the most interesting times of the year to be in our country.
-The weather is pleasant, the tourist hordes have not arrived yet, and there are many Greek Easter traditions that a visitor can observe.
+Greek Easter is one of the best times of the year to be in Greece.
+The weather is pleasant, there are flowers everywhere, and tourist numbers are still low.
+What’s more, visitors can observe our unique Greek Orthodox Easter traditions.

-If you want to get a little closer to the Greek culture, check out the Greek Orthodox Calendar and start planning your next trip around Greek Easter.
+Do you want to get a little closer to Greek culture?
+Then check out the Greek Orthodox Calendar and start planning your next trip to coincide with Easter in Greece!

 Greek Orthodox Calendar

-So although Christmas is celebrated on the same day in all Christian countries, Easter is not.
-If you are planning a trip to Greece over Greek Easter, you can check the Greek Orthodox Calendar for the next 10 years here.
+So, although Christmas is celebrated on the same day in all Christian countries, Easter is not.
+If you are planning a trip to Greece in spring, check the Greek Orthodox Calendar first.

 As the church has an overall important role in Greece, several aspects of the Greek culture are linked to the Orthodox religion.
-A good example are the periods of religious fasting throughout the year, which add up to a whopping 180 days or so.
+A good example are the periods of religious fasting throughout the year, which add up to a whopping 180 days more or less.

 Greek religious fasting is very close to a vegan diet.
 In fact, people are supposed to give up the pleasures of the flesh, and you can interpret this any way you want!
 However, for some undetermined reason seafood (but not fish) is allowed.
 We call these foods nistisima and you might even see this word in a special restaurant menu.